Definition of Resistance

 Different Units of Resistance

-The larger units of resistance is Kilo-Ohm, Mega-Ohm and Giga-Ohm.
-The smaller units of resistance are milli Ohm, Micro Ohm and nano Ohm.
+The larger units of resistance are Kilo-Ohm, Mega-Ohm, and Giga-Ohm.
+The smaller resistance units are milli Ohm, Micro Ohm, and nano Ohm.

-The relationship between different resistance units is as given below.
+The relationship between different resistance units is given below.
 The different units for resistance are;

 Resistance unit | Value in Ohm(Ω) |